mmistakes/minimal-mistakes/_posts/2019-12-27-how-reclaim-your-privacy.md

 title: "How to Reclaim Your Privacy"
 categories: [privacy, surveillance]
 ---
+Your privacy is up for grabs, but should you care?
+Why does it matter if companies are trading data about your Starbucks habits, your fitness routine or even your favorite weekend destination?
+It all comes down to control.
+Our current data environment creates an asymmetries of knowledge and power.
+Who has your data?
+Who decides what your data is used for?
+Who decides who decides what your data is used for?
+Unfortunately, there aren’t any laws to protect us.
+Companies have confusing marketing messages that conflict with their own hard to read privacy policies (aka surveillance policies).
+If you feel powerless, out of options, or just confused on what you can do to protect what little privacy you have left, here are some steps you can take.

 1. ### Use encrypted communication
 The state-of-the-art privacy and security protocols are end-to-end encrypted communication platforms.
 Data is encrypted on the device, through transportation to the servers, and decrypted on the receiving device.
 This means the service - the company or network the messages are sent through - cannot access the communications, even if compelled to do so by the government; although they may still know who you are speaking to, how often, and when.
 The best tools to use are Signal for messaging and ProtonMail for email.